DC Mayor Bowser walks delicate line with Trump, reflecting the city's precarious position

 She's called Trump's takeover of the city's police department and his decision to activate 800 members of the guard “ unsettling and unprecedented ” and gone as far as to cast his efforts as part of an “authoritarian push.”

 “While this action today is unsettling and unprecedented, I can’t say that, given some of the rhetoric of the past, that we’re totally surprised,” Bowser told reporters at a press conference responding to the efforts.
+She even suggested the surge in resources might benefit the city.

+“The fact that we have more law enforcement and presence in neighborhoods, that may be positive,” she said.

-She even suggested the surge in resources might benefit the city and noted that limited home rule allows the federal government “to intrude on our autonomy in many ways.”
+Bowser argued her hands were largely tied, noting that limited home rule allows the federal government “to intrude on our autonomy in many ways," and defended her approach.

 The approach underscores the reality of Washington's precarious position under the thumb of the federal government.
 Trump has repeatedly threatened an outright takeover of the overwhelmingly Democratic city, which is granted autonomy through a limited home rule agreement passed in 1973 that could be repealed by Congress.
 Republicans, who control both chambers, have already frozen more than a $1 billion in local spending, slashing the city's budget.